-Interviewing doesn't always have to be stressful, and the more prepared you are, the better you will interview.
+Interviewing does not always have to be stressful, and the more prepared you are, the better you will interview.
 One of the most important considerations in preparing for you interview is to understand what type of interview you will be involved in.
 Whatever the setting, make sure you are prepared.

-Using our comprehensive guide to interviewing, you'll be able to knock it out of the park.
-Click a topic below to jump to the appropriate section:
+Using the resources below, you'll be able to knock it out of the park.

 There are many different ways employers choose to interview candidates.
-Most of the time, it's a series of interviews.
+Most of the time, it is a series of interviews.
 The interview process usually goes as follows: phone interview, face to face (possibly several face to face with different levels of people), and hopefully an offer after deliberations.

 Popular Types of Interviews

 - Be prepared.
 Even though it is on the phone, you still need to be prepared.
 Over the phone is just as hard because you have to convince the employer that you deserve an in person interview.